ReanServerCommunity/ProspaceCore-Command/README.md

 ```
 The method <code>perform(CommandSender, List<String>)</code> is defined in the interface within the <code>CommandFramework</code>.
 The method is Null-safety guaranteed by Kotlin Compiler.
 It can be confirmed that the argument value is passed through the annotation check.
 The command class determines that nothing has been done if <code>perform(CommandSender, List<String>)</code> has not been overridden in the child class and outputs a help page.
 The Help page is generated automatically by <code>sendHelpPage(CommandSender)</code>.<br><br>
+ These commands are automatically registered by <code>ProspaceCore</code>.
+Therefore, You don't have to write about this command in <code>plugin.yml<code>.
  You can modify it according to your desired attributes.
 See below for a description of the methods you need to modify.
  # Reference Methods
 It will up-to-date.